Datavisualiatie-UGent/project-dv25-9/src/platform-analysis.md

 ${createSummaryStats()}

 In this section we show the total number of game downloads and releases across major platforms.
 The dataset includes over 30 million downloads and thousands of releases.
-As discussed before, this is likely a subset of the full picture as GTA V alone has sold over 200 million copies.
+This is likely a subset of the full picture as GTA V alone has sold over 200 million copies.
 This highlights that the data gives trends, not complete market coverage.
 It’s still useful for comparing platforms and identifying patterns.
+The potential skew of this dataset will be discussed later on.

 # Cumulative game downloads